MartInsane/esign/README.md

 # I. Installing the DNS profile

-1. On your iOS/iPadOS device, download the [DNS profile](https://github.com/MartInsane/esign/releases/tag/DNS).
+1. On your iOS/iPadOS device, download the [DNS profile](https://github.com/MartInsane/esign/releases/tag/DNS) (called esign-dns-profile.mobileconfig).
 It is mandatory to install it because without this profile, you won't be able to open E-Sign and your IPAs.

 2. Allow GitHub to download the DNS profile: